-34Chen and Rodden, in a New York Times piece on January 24, 2014, that was based on computer simulations adhering to the traditional criteria in Chen and Rodden (2013).
+37 Chen and Rodden in a NY Times piece 1/24/2014 based on computer simulations adhering to the traditional criteria in (Chen & Rodden, 2013).
 In strong support of this statement, Chen and Cottrell (2016) reported that unintentional gerrymandering accounted for all but half a seat in the PA 2011 plan.
-In contrast, as an expert witness in the LWV case, Chen's use of the median minus mean measure indicated that intentional gerrymandering accounted for about two-thirds of the bias in the PA 2011 plan.
+In contrast, as an expert witness in the LWV case, Chen's use of the median minus mean measure indicated that intentional gerrymandering accounted for about 2/3 of the bias in the PA 2011 plan.
 My analysis of the data in that 2016 paper agrees better with this latter result, giving half the bias of the 2011 plan.

-35This ignores the reality that elections are inherently political activities that, for better or worse, are strongly partian.
-36SB22 $\S1(j)(3)(ii-iii)$.
+38 This ignores the reality that elections are inherently political activities that, for better or worse, are strongly partisan.

+39 SB22 section (j)(3)(ii-iii).

-37It is a bit like manufacturing a product and not testing it for foreseeable consequences before selling it.
+40 It is a bit like manufacturing a product and not testing it for foreseeable consequences before selling it.

-they have been used to gerrymander for unfair partisan advantage, that is not a good reason to prohibit their use by an honest independent commission which could use such data to "anti-gerrymander"38 to bring about greater fairness.39
+results to show unfairness if the map had to be drawn without considering such data?
+Although many reformers think the use of those data should be abjured because they have been used to gerrymander for unfair partisan advantage, that is not a good reason to prohibit their use by an honest independent commission which could use such data to "anti-gerrymander" to bring about greater fairness.
+42

-Nevertheless, many reformers prefer a nonpartisan process, but they mistakenly proclaim that traditional map drawing criteria necessarily entails a fair process, ignoring its being the "myth of non-partisan cartography."40 This article adds to the political science literature by showing that adherence to the traditional criteria will not provide a fair process for the congressional districts of Pennsylvania.
+Nevertheless, many reformers prefer a non-partisan process, but they mistakenly proclaim that traditional map drawing criteria necessarily entails a fair process, ignoring its being the "myth of non-partisan cartography".
+43 This paper adds to the political science literature by showing that adherence to the traditional criteria will not provide a fair process for the congressional districts of Pennsylvania.
 Good public policy is generally based on outcomes determined by the best social and scientific analysis.
 It would seem that continuing to advocate for non-partisan cartography is to deliberately advocate for poor public policy.